sbmlteam/libsbml/README.txt

 This README file describes libSBML, a library for reading, writing and manipulating files and data streams containing the Systems Biology Markup Language (SBML).
-The library supports both SBML Level 1 and SBML Level 2.
+The library supports all levels and versions of SBML, up to Level 3 Version 1 Core.

-The library is written in ISO standard C and C++ and currently provides an API for the languages C, C++, C#, Java, Perl, Python, Ruby, MATLAB and Octave.
+The library is written in ISO standard C and C++ and currently provides an API for the languages C, C++, C#, Java, MATLAB, Octave, Perl, Python, and Ruby.
 LibSBML is known to run on Linux, Windows, MacOS X, FreeBSD and Solaris, but is portable and support for other platforms should be straightforward to implement.